 Kanj Ke Kamal Raaje Madhavi Ke Chajja Chaanje, Peet Chameli Ke Latkan Ati Charu Hai

 Phool Ke Singhasan Pai Phool Rahe Shyama Shyam, Phoolan Ke Abhiram Shobhit Shringar Hai

 Premdas Hit Vaari Phooli Ati Phoolwari, Kunj Keli Phooli Bhaari Phoole Ratimaar Hai

 Land of Festivities

 Vrindavan is the land of festivities.
 There is hardly any day where we don’t have any celebration taking place.
 There is a saying in Bhakti tradition in Braj i.e. Bhava-Grahi Janardanah.
 That means that Lord Krishna accepts everything submitted to him with Bhava.
 Vrindavan is the epitome of bhakti.
-The ritualistic aspect here is filled with the feeling of comforting the divine according to the weather conditions, that fills the heart of a Bhakta.
+The ritualistic aspect here is filled with the feeling of comforting the divine according to the weather conditions, which fills the heart of a Bhakta.

 Aanukulyen Shri Krishnanushilnam Sa Bhakti Uttama

 When a Seva is performed for the comfort of Krishna that act of Seva is the highest stage of Bhakti.
 Vrindavan has been the land of Seva.
-This act of service is seen everywhere in every corner for ages now.
+This act of service is seen everywhere on every corner for ages now.
 Seva is an immortal part of the ritualistic aspect of Vrindavan.
-So is it a catalyst in making the various cultural forms associated with temples.
+So is it a catalyst in making the various cultural forms associated with temples?
 A beautiful epitome of the relationship between Bhakta and Bhagwan.

 All the photographs in this post unless credited belong to Nishant Sharma Photography.
 Special Thanks to him for these beautiful photographs!!!